An important note to those wishing to work with us:

 Rhino in marine design work.
 Other possible jobs

-Endowment Builder (We hope someday to build an invested endowment so that the instructors can be paid by the endowment return.
+Endowment Builders (We need the help of people with expertise and thoughts in this area.
+We hope this year to start building an invested endowment so that the instructors can be paid by the endowment return.
 This would allow us to grant scholarships and not turn away students who have trouble paying the tuition.
 We also want to endow a materials test lab at Yacht Design School, which will use the endowment's return to acquire test equipment and software.)

 Technical Writers (If you have an area of real marine expertise don't worry if you can't write, we have editors who can clean up your work)